Nutrition information and responsible marketing

 Supporting young chefs to think more healthily

-The Nestlé Professional Team – our division that works with the foodservice industry – has initiated a collaboration to promote healthier diets and lifestyles with students from the Culinary Arts Academy in Switzerland.
-The academy is one of the world’s top culinary schools, and we used our expertise in nutrition and sustainability to set this next generation of chefs a variety of creative cooking challenges.
-The team has also published a booklet about sustainability for children called ’Healthy Food for the Future’.
+The academy is one of the world’s top culinary schools and we use our expertise in nutrition and sustainability to set this next generation of chefs a variety of creative cooking challenges.
+The team has published a booklet about sustainability for children called ’Healthy Food for the Future’.